What Are API Security Solutions?

 • Poor governance frameworks.
 In many organizations, multiple teams are developing APIs simultaneously without any central framework for security or governance.
 To make matters worse, organizations frequently adopt open-source or third-party APIs that make secure integration even more difficult.

-Common threats to API security
+Common API security threats and vulnerabilities

 Malicious actors can use or abuse APIs in a variety of ways to exploit vulnerabilities, compromise data, and disrupt services.